bswaby/Touchpoint/README.md

 ### 💳 [FortisFees](https://github.com/bswaby/Touchpoint/blob/main/Finance/FortisFees)
 It breaks down fees by program and accounting code so accounting can use it to back charge.
 The biggest note is that the fees will be close to 99% but not 100% due to the disconnect of certain charges and reversals getting back to Touchpoint.

-Implementation Level: Easy-Moderate
+- ⚙️ **Implementation Level: Easy-Moderate
-Installation: Paste in code and change the fee percentages
+- 🧩 **Installation: Paste in code and change the fee percentages

 ### 📜 [QCD-GrantLetters](https://github.com/bswaby/Touchpoint/blob/main/Finance/QCD-GrantLetters)
 Automatically create QCD and Grant letters that you can print out and add to each person's notes.

-Implementation Level: Moderate-Advanced
+- ⚙️ **Implementation Level: Moderate-Advanced
-Installation: This script is built on the basis that Grant and QCD are on separate batch types.
+- 🧩 **Installation: This script is built on the basis that Grant and QCD are on separate batch types.
 Updating the letter information will require basic knowledge of HTML, but it should be easy to implement if you follow the pattern.
 The advanced side is that this is set up to print on windowed envelopes and it can tricky based on your environment and printer settings to get aligned.

 <details>
 <summary><strong>Date Selection</strong></summary>